 1. Conduct Audience Research

-Understanding where your audience goes for information and how they prefer to consume content is key to reaching them.
+Start with where your audience actually goes for information and how they prefer to consume it.
 Are they LinkedIn scrollers or newsletter readers?
-Do they prefer video explanations or detailed written guides?
-Remember, mobile-first thinking is now standard.
+Do they prefer video or detailed written guides?
+Map those consumption patterns to specific channels before you commit budget or time to any of them.

 2. Define KPIs and Goals

-Set specific targets: X new leads per month, Y% increase in organic traffic, Z email subscribers acquired.
-Then work backward to determine what content and distribution tactics will get you there.
+Anchor your goals to business outcomes.
+Set specific targets, whether that is new leads per month, pipeline contribution, or subscriber acquisition, and work backward to determine which content and distribution tactics will get you there.

 3. Content Audit and Planning